devnoot/nodejs-udp-sockets/README.md

 # nodejs-udp-sockets
-A simple, zero-dependency client/server implementation for sending and receiving UDP packets.
+A starter client/server implementation for sending and receiving UDP packets.

 ## Running